GGEC19: Global Gender Economics Conference 2019 RMIT University Melbourne, Australia, October 23-24, 2019 |

 - Abstracts must be text only and there is no need to list the references even where in-text references are used (having a couple of key in-text references may be appropriate).
 Pictures or graphs should not be submitted.

 - Contact information for all author/s; including name, affiliation and email addresses must be entered in the online submission form.
-Make sure author(s) name and contact information do notappear anywhere in the abstract.
+Make sure author(s) name and contact information do not appear anywhere in the abstract.

 - Choose a minimum of three (3) keywords for your paper from the categories listed below, that best reflect the character and subject area of your abstract.
-Please highlight your keywords at the top of your paper.
+Please highlight your keywords at the top of your abstract.

 - Gender